MEPP-team/SpecTrHuMS/README.md

 ## Video

-An additional video file is provided in order to better visualise results.
+An additional video file is provided (in the `video` folder) in order to better visualise results.

 <p align="center">
 <video width="600" controls>